 |Our favorite||Triton TRA001||

 |Best for the money||Makita RT0701CX7 Kit||

-Plunge and fixed base routers are both tools that deserve a spot in your workshop, as each has its own advantages.
-But if you had to choose one, you must think about the nature of your projects and the level of your skill because these are probably the most important factors to consider.
+Plunge and fixed-base routers are tools that deserve a spot in your workshop, and each has advantages.
+Fixed-base routers are perfect for beginners focusing on edging work and smaller projects.
+Plunge routers are the ideal tools for experienced woodworkers who want to cut designs into multiple areas of the workpiece.
+If you have to choose one, you must consider the nature of your projects and the level of your skills.